chunbochu/COMP670.chunbochu.github.io/assignments/Cellular Automata.md

 the vertical coordinates of the upper-left cell of each block.
 If `s=0`, `xind=[1, 3, 5,...]`.  `yind = 1+s:2:nx-2+s;` creates a vector of the horizontal coordinates of the upper-left cell of each block.
 Pay attention to the green blocks of 2×2 cells in the CA space.

+The three dots '...' tell matlab that the code on a given line continues on the next line.

-Consider vectors `xind=yind=[1, 3]` which define the indexes of the upper-left cell of each block (four of them with green edges), and black cells below to represent particles and/or “1" matrix elements.
+Consider vectors `xind=yind=[1, 3]` which define the indexes of the upper-left cell of each block (four of them with green edges).
+Black cells in the CA space represent particles.
+Black cells in  `cw` and `ccw` represent “1" matrix elements.
 (Hint: only the elements in `cw` that are defined by `xind` and `yind` are used.
 They are: `cw(1, 1)`, `cw(3, 1)`, `cw(1, 3)`, and `cw(3, 3)`)
 <p align="center">
   <img src="ca/CA3.png/">